crufters/actio/README.md

 Should output `Server is listening on port 8080`.

-## Goals

-- [ ] Transition from monolith to services should be effortless
-- [x] Service persistence layer (ie. database) should be isolated to prevent antipatterns like sidestepping service boundaries (eg. joins across services) etc.
-- [x] Handle multitenancy (ie. namespaces) so a single instance deployed can run multiple side projects
-- [x] Handle basic concepts like bootstrapping and seeding in a minimalistic way
-- [x] Enable easy introduction of new infrastructure dependencies
-- [x] Do not dictate ways of deployment and deployment architecture
-- [ ] Support clients in multiple frameworks (React, Angular) for easy frontend consumption

-### Nongoals:

-- Supporting writing services in multiple languages is not a near term goal.

-Actio also aims to be batteries included: it contains a bunch of services that help you bootstrap your system (but does not force you to use these) faster:

-- [x] Authentication service for login, register, oauth (facebook etc.) login
-- [x] File service for file upload.
-Upload to a local disk or to Google Storage ec.
-- [x] Config service for handling public configuration and secret values.
-- [ ] Payment service with Stripe and other payment provider supports and a ledger that helps you keep track of money and accounts in case your system operates with topups.
-- ...and many others that the community will find useful.

-Let's list a few concepts that can give you a taste (without the intent of being complete or 100% easy to follow)

 ## Running as microservices

 Note: this functionality is not in the main branch yet.